PROJECT STATION-ONE STOP SOLUTION

 Since Three years of our existence, we’ve delivered 300+ final year projects.
 IT and engineering science comes in Mumbai, exactly in Western, Central and Harbour.
 Throughout the year we tend to analyse many IEEE and non-IEEE papers to list the most effective amongst different technologies like Java, Android, Dot Net, Php etc. to incorporate in our various year’s project topics list. at the same time we tend to brainstorm and explore inventive topics that may even be a region of our project list.

 We additionally undertake project topics from students end.
-Before confirming a personalized project, we tend to assimilate its needs and revert back when analysing its practicableness and switch around time.
+Before confirming a personalized project, we tend to assimilate its needs and revert back when analysing its practicableness and switch around tim